mjgasior/cracker-mobile/README.md

 },
 ```

+3. After this, proceed with release steps from the section below. **Remember!
+Don't commit your API key!
+Delete the key from `app.json` after release.**

 ### Release a standalone version installed directly on the device:

 This manual is based on the [Expo documentation](https://docs.expo.io/distribution/building-standalone-apps/).